shawnchain/iOSBLESerial/README.md

 iOSBLESerial
 ============

-iOS library for BLE serial communication
+An iOS class simplify the code work for BLE serial communication, without knowing too much of the CoreBluetooth framework and concepts.

+Released under GPLv2 license